 - Initiating an excessively high number of UPDATE STATISTICS processes at a given point in time.

 For information about autostats in SQL Server 2000, see "Statistics Used by the Query Optimizer in Microsoft SQL Server 2000" at the following MSDN Web site:

 Note If you are using Microsoft SQL Server 2005, see the following Microsoft white paper for information about how statistics are used by the query optimizer in SQL Server 2005:

-General informationSQL Server makes use of a cost-based optimizer that can be extremely sensitive to statistical information that is provided on tables and indexes.
-Without correct and up-to-date statistical information, SQL Server can be challenged to determine the best execution plan for a particular query.
+General informationSQL Server uses a cost-based optimizer that can be extremely sensitive to statistical information that is provided in tables and indexes.
+Without correct and up-to-date statistical information, SQL Server can find it difficult to determine the best execution plan for a particular query.

 Statistics maintained on each table in SQL Server to aid the optimizer in cost-based decision making include the: